Please visit our Current Snow Plowing Status page during a snow event to get details on our Plowing, Sanding and Salting efforts in the City.

 • Freezing temperatures when de-icing operations will not be effective

-The City of St. Thomas wishes to note that the declaration of a significant weather event is not notice of a reduced level of service or a road closure.
-The intent of a declaration is to notify the public that due to current weather conditions, caution is to be exercised when travelling on the City's streets and sidewalks, and that it may take longer than usual to restore them to the normal condition.
+Note that the declaration of a Significant Weather Event is not a notice of reduced levels of service or a road closure, but rather to notify the public that caution is to be exercised when travelling on City streets and sidewalks, and that it may take longer than usual to maintain or improve their condition.

 Which Streets get plowed first?